-On Sept.
-25, 2012, the court annulled the arrest warrants against 10 of the 33 accused, due to lack of evidence.
+On September 25, 2012, the court annulled the arrest warrants against 10 of the 33 accused due to lack of evidence.

 On November 14, 2012, a judge decided to provisionally close the case against Esteban Bernabé Gaspar and Pascual de Pascual Pedro, citing the lack of evidence presented by the public prosecutor’s Marcos Mateo Miguel and his family office.
 Both men were released, pending an appeal.